zaiisao/Documentation/en/Agora Platform/audio_how_to.md

 Developers can use **Foreground Service** to work around this restriction.
 If you need to use an Android 9 device to capture audio after the device locks its screen, you can start a foreground service before the screen locks, and stop the service before exiting the screen lock.
 On how to start a service, see https://developer.android.com/reference/android/app/Service.

+### Why is no audio heard or the audio routing abnormal after the Android device joins the channel?

+Some Android sample apps provided by Agora maintain a global RtcEngine instance in WorkerThread that keeps alive while the app is running and is destroyed when the app process is destroyed.

+The problem of no audio or abnormal audio routing may occur when developers fail to manage WorkerThread appropriately.

+In their design, developers tend to operate on a WorkerThread to manage the life cycle of the RtcEngine instance, which is quite right for creating the engine and joining a channel.
+But when they quit the WorkerThread, they do not destroy the RtcEngine instance.
+This may cause problems, especially when the life cycle of the WorkerThread is not the same as the app process.

+By calling `destroy`, the RtcEngine removes all registered system listeners (in this case, PhoneStateListener), some of which may reference to the Looper of the current Thread.
+If a system listener is not removed when the WorkerThread quits, the listener still monitors but the Looper it references to is already invalid, leading to a dead binder error.

+Agora recommends using one of the following solutions to solve this problem:

+* Maintain one WorkerThreader.
+* Call `destroy` to release the RtcEngine instance when exiting the channel.